-You should follow some methodologies in agile for smooth process.
+You should follow some methodologies in agile for a smooth process.
 Here are:

-The planning of sprints has been facilitated by Scrum Master, where all team members are participating.
-The meeting where the team can decide which story or task they are going to take in the upcoming sprint.
+The planning of sprints has been facilitated by Scrum Master, where all team members are participating in planning.
+The meeting is where the team can decide which story or task they are going to take in the upcoming sprint.
 It includes the priorities, story points, and any dependency from the owner’s side.

-After deciding the stories, it should be placed on the agile to-do board, which includes Analysis, In Progress, In Review, QA, Ready for Release… these all are the various stages that need to be performed by the team members.
+After deciding the stories, they should be placed on the agile to-do board, which includes Analysis, In Progress, In Review, QA, and Ready for Release, these all are the various stages that need to be performed by the team members.